calder/mafia/README.md

   - [x] Dead people shouldn't be able to vote
   - [x] Politicians shouldn't be able to steal dead people's votes
   - [ ] Test hitman ability
+  - [ ] Tell investigative roles which investigation their results correspond to